For making Triangle in a Square quilt blocks

 Align the 3-1/2" line on the Tri Recs triangle ruler (the unfinished size of the block) with the bottom of the strip, the top of the ruler with the top of the strip and cut along the ruler.

-Finally, there is a little angle at the skinny side of the Recs ruler.
 Trim along this edge, too.
 You'll use it for aligning patches for stitching.
-It's kind of like your 'secret weapon' for the easy piecing of this patchwork design.
+Think of it as your 'secret weapon' for the easy piecing of this patchwork design.

 These are the patches created with your Tri Recs triangle ruler.